-If you are about to embark on your Navy sailor career, you might wonder what happens after Navy boot camp graduation.
+If you are about to embark on your Navy career, you might wonder what happens after Navy boot camp graduation.

 Once you finish boot camp, you will experience graduation before attending more training.